e-picas/dev-tools/README.md

 ## Presentation

-The `dev-tools` package is one single shell script that handles a set of available actions (defined themselves as shell scripts) to execute something upon a package in development.
+The `devtools` package is one single shell script that handles a set of available actions (defined themselves as shell scripts) to execute something upon a package in development.
 The usage is quite simple as it just requires to understand the command line call of one single script.
 The global script always follows the same rules and acts like a dispatcher that distributes the options to an action.
-More, creating a new action (such as your own actions) is as simple as writing a new shell script in the `dev-tools-actions/` directory and call it with the global script.
+More, creating a new action (such as your own actions) is as simple as writing a new shell script in the `devtools-actions/` directory and call it with the global script.

 A simple set of rules are to be followed to construct a new action with a specific help string,